This slow cooker refried beans recipe is perfect if you wish to make your very own refried beans at home.

 - Using a potato masher or immersion blender, mash the beans until smooth.
 Slowly add the cooking liquid back in to get to the consistency you like.

 - Season to your liking.

 - If the mixture is too thick, then add some water to help thin it out a bit.

-- The beans don’t need to be soaked beforehand as we’re cooking them for a long time.
-Just make sure you give them a good rinse before adding to the slow cooker.
+- The pinto beans don’t need to be soaked beforehand as we’re cooking them for a long time.
+Just make sure you give them a good rinse before adding them to the slow cooker.

-- You can use either pinto or red kidney beans and achieve pretty good results with this slow cooker refried beans recipe.
-I haven't tested it with any other type of bean so keep this in mind if you want to use something else.
+- You can use either pinto or red kidney beans to achieve pretty good results with this slow cooker refried beans recipe.
+I haven’t tested it with any other type of bean, so keep this in mind if you want to use something else.

-If you’re looking for slow cooker recipes that you can use some refried beans as part of the dish, then be sure to check out the chicken enchilada stack recipe.
+If you’re looking for slow cooker recipes that uses some refried beans as part of the dish, then be sure to check out the chicken enchilada stack recipe.
 It doesn’t have refried beans as an ingredient, but you can easily add it as another layer.